Sergio-Vicenzo/GPSL1-MMT-DPEmodule/README.md

 5. `settings.DPE_nonCohInt` = DPE non-coherent integration time (Default = 1 ms) to improve the performance of DPE as the satellite correlations would be more filtered

+6. `settings.DPE_CohInt` = DPE coherent integration time (Default = 1 ms) to improve the performance of DPE against MP

-6. `settings.DPE_plotCorrelogram` = Output the correlograms, plotted at the estimated DPE height
+7. `settings.DPE_plotCorrelogram` = Output the correlograms, plotted at the estimated DPE height

-7. `settings.gt_llh` = Ground truth coordinates in geodetic coordinates to output the positioning errors from both DPE and 2SP
+8. `settings.gt_llh` = Ground truth coordinates in geodetic coordinates to output the positioning errors from both DPE and 2SP

-8. `settings.chipspacing_dpe_precalc` = Chip spacings between the pre-calculated correlations (Default = chips/sample)
+9. `settings.chipspacing_dpe_precalc` = Chip spacings between the pre-calculated correlations (Default = chips/sample)

-9. `settings.MMT` = 1 (Activate MMT-integrated DPE and 2SP) or 0 (Perform conventional DPE and 2SP)
+10. `settings.MMT` = 1 (Activate MMT-integrated DPE and 2SP) or 0 (Perform conventional DPE and 2SP)

-10. `settings.MMT_const ` = Relative amplitude constraint for MMT (Default = 0.8)
+11. `settings.MMT_const ` = Relative amplitude constraint for MMT (Default = 0.8)

 ## Dependencies